Aloo Methi Rasedar Subzi | Vegan Potato Curry

 I have pureed the tomatoes for the Aloo Methi Rasedar Subzi as it gives it a smooth gravy. if you prefer, just chopped tomatoes could be used as well.
 On the days when I am on a time restraint to make dinner, I spend about 5 minutes planning out on my cooking plans.

-On this particular night, I boiled my potatoes when making rice in my Instant pot.
-When the instant pot was done cooking, I started the coking process for the subbzi and right when my masala was cooked, my potatoes was ready to go in.
+On this particular night, I boiled my potatoes when making rice in my Instant Pot.
+When the instant pot was done cooking, I started the cooking process for the sabzi and right when my masala was cooked, my potatoes were ready to go in.

 Preparation time - 10 minutes